sfc-gh-cserrano/coco_cowork_agent_hol/README.md

 ## Lab Steps

+> **Steps 2, 3, and 4 are run entirely in Cortex Code Desktop (CoCo).** Open the project folder in CoCo, then use the prompts below in the chat panel.
+Only Step 1 runs in a Snowflake Workspace.

 ### Step 1: Setup (Run in Snowflake Workspace)

 This is the only step that requires manual execution.
 Everything else is done through Cortex Code prompts.
 Open each file directly in the Workspace and run it: